wp-slimstat/wp-slimstat/readme.txt

 * [Fix] Some users were seeing "ghost reports" in their admin screens.
 A residue from Halloween, we assume.
 * [Fix] Our "loading" animated icon was not being displayed correctly on refresh.
 * [Fix] Chart legend was not being displayed as expected.

-= 4.2.0.1 =
-* [Fix] The Access Log report was not displaying referrers and other critical information.

-= 4.2 =
-* [Note] You now have full control over the placement of your reports.
-Move them not just within each screen, but from one screen to another.
-Build your own custom Overview, by simply dragging and dropping report labels just like you already do with widgets and widget areas.
-Compare multiple charts in one screen, and much more.
-Go to Slimstat > Customize and... have fun!
-* [Note] If for any reasons your reports are not being displayed correctly, make sure to give the No Panic button a try (under Settings > Maintenance)
-* [Note] Did you say charts?
-We are adding new visual reports to Slimstat, to make your metrics easier to interpret.
-Stay tuned!
-* [Update] Support for the old "Custom Report" screen (already deprecated in version 4.0) has been removed from the source code.
-Please update your custom reports accordingly.
-* [Update] Renamed and reorganized tabs under Settings to make them easier to understand.
-* [Update] [Flot](http://www.flotcharts.org/) chart library updated to version 0.8.3

 == Supporters ==
 Slimstat Analytics is an open source project, dependent in large parts on donations.
 [This page](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=BNJR5EZNY3W38)